omonimus1/competitive-programming/Lectures/data-structures/Lecture12.md

         if(a->data <= b->data)
         {
             tail->next =  a;
-            tail = a;
+            // We update the tail, considering that we have added a new node; tail = a;
             a = a->next;
         }
         else
         {
+            // Add node
             tail->next = b;
+            // Update node
             tail = b;
             b = b->next;
         }
     }

-    if(a == NULL)
+    // COntateneate remeaning nodes if the while loop has stopped because we reach the end of one or both linked list; if(a == NULL)
         tail->next = b;
     else